Proven-Paradox/shaper-system/Handbook.md

   - [How does Death Work?](#how-does-death-work)
 ------------
 # Chapter 0: Introduction
-Assembled friends and enemies, welcome to the Story Shaper System.
+Assembled friends and enemies, welcome to the Story Shaper System (3S).
 This is a tabletop role-playing game (TTRPG).

 ## What is a TTRPG?
 This is a difficult question to answer succinctly because a TTRPG can be a lot of things.
 The genre's roots are war game and swords-and-sorcery stories, but games can be in any setting or genre.
 One could tell a blood soaked tale of violence and war, a story of political intrigue and skulduggery, an easy-going story about a strange world, or whatever else one wants.
 At its core, the goal is for people to get together and craft an improvised story together.